Andrea Kelly (curler): 2014–2023

 The 2022 New Brunswick Scotties Tournament of Hearts was cancelled due to the pandemic and Team Crawford were selected to represent their province at the 2022 Scotties Tournament of Hearts in Thunder Bay, Ontario.
 At the Hearts, the team began the event with five straight wins, the most consecutive wins to start a Tournament of Hearts of any New Brunswick team.
 Team Crawford finished the round robin with a 6–2 record, qualifying for the playoff round over higher seeded teams such as Wild Card #2 (Chelsea Carey), Wild Card #3 (Emma Miskew) and Saskatchewan's Penny Barker.
 They then defeated the Northwest Territories' Kerry Galusha in the knockout round and upset Team Canada's Kerri Einarson to reach the 1 vs. 2 page playoff game, becoming the first New Brunswick team to reach the playoffs since Heidi Hanlon in 1991.
 They then lost to Northern Ontario's Krista McCarville in the 1 vs. 2 game and Canada's Einarson rink in the semifinal, earning the bronze medal from the event.
 After the event, the team announced they would be parting ways with second Jillian Babin due to her relocation to Ontario.
 They then announced on March 4, 2022 that Jill Brothers would be joining them as their new second.

+With the 2022 PointsBet Invitational being held in Fredericton, Team Kelly qualified as the host team.
+In the first round, they lost to Jennifer Jones 9–5 and were eliminated.
+On tour, the team qualified for the playoffs in all six events they played in, however, did not win any titles.
+They began with back-to-back quarterfinal appearances at the 2022 Stu Sells Toronto Tankard and the 2022 Tour Challenge Tier 2 Slam event.
+They then reached two consecutive semifinals at the Lady Monctonian and the 2022 Stu Sells 1824 Halifax Classic.
+In November, they went undefeated at the Jim Sullivan Curling Classic until the final where they lost to Suzanne Birt.
+They then reached the quarterfinals of the DeKalb Superspiel.
+In the new year, the team continued their dominance in New Brunswick, going undefeated through the prelim and provincial championship to win the 2023 New Brunswick Scotties Tournament of Hearts.
+In the final, they beat Abby Burgess 10–5.
+This qualified them for the 2023 Scotties Tournament of Hearts in Kamloops, British Columbia.
+After much success in 2022, the team finished seventh in their pool at the Hearts with a 3–5 record, only managing wins against Wild Card #2, Newfoundland and Labrador and the Yukon.
+After the Scotties, Kelly announced she would be leaving the team to join the Krista McCarville rink out of Northern Ontario as their new third.